scottcanoe/pyspace/README.md

 agent = graph.add_frame("agent")
 sensor = graph.add_frame("sensor")

-# Let's the proprioceptive data we get is in local coordinates
+# Let's say the proprioceptive data we get is in local coordinates
-# i.e., defined relative to a parent frame.
-Then we might receive agent and
+# i.e., defined relative to a parent frame like Habitat.
+Then we might receive
-# sensor poses like this:
+# agent and sensor poses like this:
 # - agent pose, relative to the world
 agent_location = np.array([0.0, 1.5, 0.0])
 agent_orientation = Rotation.from_euler("xyz", [0, 30, 0], degrees=True)